target/cloudpunch/docs/configuration.md

 - `--open` - Open the generated HTML graph file after creation (graph format only)

-## Master Command-line Options
+## Worker Command-line Options

-The following options are given on the command-line when using cloudpunch master
+The following options are given on the command-line when using cloudpunch worker

-- `-l, --listen` - Local network binding to run the master on.
-The default is 0.0.0.0
+- `control_ip` - IP address of the control server

-- `-p, --port` - Local port to run the master on.
-The default is 80
+- `-p, --port` - Port of the control server.
+The default is 9985

-- `-d, --debug` - Enable debug mode

-## Slave Command-line Options

-The following options are given on the command-line when using cloudpunch slave

-- `master_ip` - IP address of the master server

 ## Configuration File